$\boldsymbol{\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)}$ For The Margolus-Levitin Quantum Speed Limit Bound: Abstract

 \section{Abstract}

 The Margolus-Levitin (\ML) bound says that for any time-independent Hamiltonian, the time needed to evolve from one quantum state to another is at least $\pi \alpha(\epsilon) / (2 \braket{E-E_0})$, where $\braket{E-E_0}$ is the expected energy of the system relative to the ground state of the Hamiltonian and $\alpha(\epsilon)$ is a function of the fidelity $\epsilon$ between the two state.
-Nonetheless, only a upper bound $\alpha_{>}(\epsilon)$ and lower bound $\alpha_{<}(\epsilon)$ are known until recently although they agree up to at least seven significant figures.
-Lately, H\"{o}rndeal and S\"{o}nnerborn proved an analytical expression for $\alpha(\epsilon)$, presented some states whose evolution times saturate the \ML bound, and gave this bound a symplectic-geometric interpretation.
-Here I present an elementary proof of the \ML bound.
+For a long time, only a upper bound $\alpha_{>}(\epsilon)$ and lower bound $\alpha_{<}(\epsilon)$ are known although they agree up to at least seven significant figures.
+Lately, H\"{o}rnedal and S\"{o}nnerborn proved an analytical expression for $\alpha(\epsilon)$, fully classified systems whose evolution times saturate the \ML bound, and gave this bound a symplectic-geometric interpretation.
+Here I solve the same problem through an elementary proof of the \ML bound.
 By explicitly finding all the states that saturate the \ML bound, I show that $\alpha_{>}(\epsilon)$ is indeed equal to $\alpha_{<}(\epsilon)$.
-I also point out a numerical stability issue in computing $\alpha_{>}(\epsilon)$ and report a simple way to evaluate it efficiently and accurately.
+More importantly, I point out a numerical stability issue in computing $\alpha_{>}(\epsilon)$ and report a simple way to evaluate it efficiently and accurately.